You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it figuratively means to amaze or impress someone greatly.
-The phrase does not involve physically removing socks but uses the imagery metaphorically to signify astonishment.
+The idiom does not involve physically removing socks but uses the imagery metaphorically to signify astonishment.

 Origin: